sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + Internet Measurement Conference (IMC)
 + International Symposium on Software Testing and Analysis (ISSTA)
 + International Conference on Software Engineering (ICSE)
-+ CHI Conference on Human Factors in Computing Systems
++ Conference on Human Factors in Computing Systems (CHI)
 + International Conference on Dependable Systems and Networks (DSN)
 + International Symposium on Research in Attacks, Intrusions and Defenses (RAID)
 + International Conference on Computer Communications (INFOCOM)